thosgood/this-weeks-finds/markdown/101-151/week147.md

 2-simplices, and so on.
 If there were only finitely many nondegenerate simplices of all dimensions, we could compute the Euler characteristic of this space as the alternating sum of the numbers of such simplices.
-So let\'s try doing that here!
+So let's try doing that here!
 We get:

 c(BG) = 1 - (\|G\|-1) + (\|G\|-1)^2^ - \....